 Determine when will the trigger be launched by considering marking the following checkboxes.

-•A record of the entity is updated: Upon modification of a record in a given entity.
+•A field of the entity is updated: upon modification of a field in a given entity.

 One or both options can be selected.

-Select a Boolean expression that sets the condition which a record must meet, in order for the trigger to take place.
+Select a Boolean expression that sets the condition which a record must meet, for the trigger to take place.